nimdaghlian/bao/_pages/QOTM.md

   * the answers are meant to be fun to find out (hint: you can just google most of the questions verbatim)
   * all the answers will be posted at the end of the month

+## Update: Quiz of the month answers are all posted.
+A followup and Quiz 2 are posted [here](/QOTM1).
 ## You may submit your answers below or by mail to:

 > Quiz of the Month